scaomath/galerkin-transformer/README.md

 The data is courtesy of [Mr. Zongyi Li (Caltech)](https://github.com/zongyi-li/fourier_neural_operator)  under the MIT license.

 # Examples
 All examples are learning PDE-related operators.
 The setting can be found in [`config.yml`](./config.yml).
 By default the evaluation is performed on the last 100 samples in the test dataset.
 All trainers are using the [`1cycle` scheduler](https://arxiv.org/abs/1708.07120) in [PyTorch](https://pytorch.org/docs/master/generated/torch.optim.lr_scheduler.OneCycleLR.html) for 100 epochs.
 Every example has a `--seed {$SEED}` argument and the default seed is 1127802.
+Since [`nn.functional.interpolate`](https://pytorch.org/docs/master/generated/torch.nn.functional.interpolate.html) is used in 2D examples, a fixed seed may still yield different results each training cycle on GPU, but we verified that the variance is negligible.

 ## Example 1: Burgers equation
 The baseline benchmark [`ex1_burgers.py`](./ex1_burgers.py): evaluation relative error is about `1e-3` with a simple pointwise forward expansion feature extractor.
 The input is the initial condition of a viscous Burgers' equation on a discrete grid, the output is an approximation to the solution marched to time $1$.
 The initial data are generating using a GRF and the data in the validation set are not in the train set.